All studio articles

 Here is what a realistic add-on program looks like for a studio averaging 100 scans per month:

-Total estimated add-on profit: $3,355 per month.
-That range of $2,500 to $4,000 is realistic depending on your market, how well you merchandise, and which add-ons you actually implement.
-Not every studio will offer all seven, and attach rates vary.
-But even implementing the top three — heartbeat animals, highlight reels, and one or two others — can add $2,000 or more in monthly margin.
+Total estimated add-on profit: $4,715 per month.
+That range of $3,000 to $5,500 is realistic depending on your market, how well you merchandise, and which add-ons you actually implement.
+Not every studio will offer all nine, and attach rates vary.
+But even implementing the top three or four — heartbeat animals, highlight reels, AI 8K, and AI video — can add $2,500 or more in monthly margin.

 The compounding effect matters too.
 Add-ons raise your average ticket without increasing scan time, which means your revenue per hour of sonographer time goes up significantly.
 A studio averaging $150 per scan that adds $35 in average add-on revenue per visit has effectively given itself a 23 percent raise without booking a single additional appointment.